COVID-19 Corona Virus Response

 The cleaning supplies and disinfectants we use at Coconut Cove kill coronaviruses.

-We will continue to thoroughly disinfect the entire facility each evening as we have always done.
+We will clean throughout the day and continue to thoroughly disinfect the entire facility each evening as we have always done.

 Our HVAC system pulls in fresh outside air